synxty/idea/[game-title].md

 - **Holy Temple**: While this battlefield effect is active, **Mystic** characters get **Immune**, **Damage Boost** and **Speed Boost**.

 ### 5.3.
 Adjacency Effects

+Adjacency Effects are strategic and slight alterations triggered by the placement of characters on the battlefield.
+Unlike battlefield effects, which impact the entire battlefield, adjacency effects are specific to character positioning and will only activate when characters are placed next to each other.
+A tile is considered adjacent to another tile if they are connected through their sides, not their vertices.

+These effects vary based on the row where the character is positioned, adding depth to players' decision-making, as they strive to maximize their characters' potential by optimizing their positions on the battlefield.
+While these effects are initially set, character abilities can alter them, creating opportunities for players to fine-tune their strategies.

+#### 5.3.1.
+Adjacency Rear Line Effects

+Adjacent characters in the **Rear Line** have their **Critical Hit**, **Healing Power**, **Life Steal**, and **Evasion** attributes slightly increased or decreased, depending on whether they are positioned on the player's or opponent's side of the battlefield, respectively.

+#### 5.3.2.
+Adjacency Rear Frontier Effects

+Both characters in the **Rear Line** and **Mid Line** that are adjacent through the **Rear Frontier** have their **Health** slightly increased or decreased, depending on whether they are positioned on the player's or opponent's side of the battlefield, respectively.

+#### 5.3.3.
+Adjacency Mid Line Effects

+Adjacent characters in the **Mid Line** have their **Resistance**, **Block Power**, and **Healing Power** attributes slightly increased or decreased, depending on whether they are positioned on the player's or opponent's side of the battlefield, respectively.

+#### 5.3.4.
+Adjacency Vanguard Frontier Effects

+Both characters in the **Mid Line** and **Vanguard Line** that are adjacent through the **Vanguard Frontier** have their **Resistance** slightly increased or decreased, depending on whether they are positioned on the player's or opponent's side of the battlefield, respectively.

+#### 5.3.5.
+Adjacency Vanguard Line Effects

+Adjacent characters in the **Vanguard Line** have their **Accuracy**, **Damage**, **Health**, and **Block Power** attributes slightly increased or decreased, depending on whether they are positioned on the player's or opponent's side of the battlefield, respectively.

+## 6. Character Types

 ## Notes & Ideas